Hatt2121/Smart-Check/README.md

 Smart check is a simple project dedicated to inventory management in a time where there are an abundant amount of passive RFID tags, and low power E-Ink screens.
 This project is dedicated to creating a simple experience for those managing other's contents in a situation where they are trying to micromanage their lives.

+Before testing out the code you need to install `mfrc522` python library.

 ## Wiring:

 ### 4.2 E-Ink Screen